 Everything PTI does is based on a simple foundational belief: IU’s faculty, staff, and students are among the best and most creative in the world.
 Helping the IU community do what it does better, faster, bigger, bolder—and making the formerly impossible possible through informatics and cyberinfrastructure—means that PTI is advancing the important work of some of the greatest intellectuals and most wonderful creators around.

 In PTI’s quest to aid the US research community generally, all it has to do is look to its colleagues within IU to find the most important and challenging problems in the arts, humanities, sciences, and engineering.
-Solutions to these challenges are often found at the IU School of Informatics and Computing, which includes many of the best computer science and informatics experts in the world, and at the IU Office of the Vice President for IT, which includes many of the best cyberinfrastructure professionals around.
+Solutions to these challenges are often found at the Luddy School of Informatics and Computing, which includes many of the best computer science and informatics experts in the world, and at the IU Office of the Vice President for IT, which includes many of the best cyberinfrastructure professionals around.